 Staff who are required to undertake training must have completed:

 - an approved face-to-face anaphylaxis management training course in the last three years, or - an approved online anaphylaxis management training course in the last two years.

-Gladstone Park Secondary College uses the ASCIA e-training course for schools.
+Gladstone Park Secondary College uses the following training course ASCIA eTraining course.